adrtod/rchallenge/README.md

     Dropbox.
 - `history`: directory where the contributions history is stored.

-The default challenge provided is a binary classification problem on the [German Credit Card](https://archive.ics.uci.edu/ml/datasets/Statlog+(German+Credit+Data)) dataset
+The default challenge provided is a binary classification problem on the [German Credit Card](https://archive.ics.uci.edu/ml/datasets/Statlog+(German+Credit+Data)) dataset.

 Next steps to complete the installation: